nathro/AutoTransform/README.md

 * **Repo**: The Repo to fetch outstanding Changes for.
 * **Runner**: The Runner to use for updating outstanding Changes.
 * **Steps**: The Steps to check against the outstanding Changes.

+### **Invoking Management**

+Management is invoked using `autotransform manage <path_to_manager_file>`.
+If you use Github, you can see an example workflow at `data/workflows/autotransform_manager.yml` that shows how to use Github actions for automating manager runs.
+If you do not use Github, you can set up a cron job on your organization's infrastructure to invoke the script on a schedule.

+As a note, if using GithubActions, the github_token used must have admin access to the repo to trigger further github actions.

 ## **Schema Components**